fdcl-gwu/cpp-plots/README.md

 # Plotting with C++

 C++ is an extremely useful language, especially when it comes to working with hardware.
-One of the limitations with using C++ is inflexibility when it comes to plotting data.
+One of the limitations with using C++ is it's inflexibility when it comes to plotting data.
 This repository explores different ways to plot with C++.

 This repository uses the below three different apporaches, and each may be useful in different scenarios.